ayohana/twenty-questions/README.md

 ## About

-**A web application that implements a yes/no guessing game called "20 Questions."**  This app aims to apply the developer's knowledge on binary trees into practice.
+**A web application that implements a yes/no guessing game called "20 Questions."** This game is between user versus computer.
+The user will think of an object, and the computer will try to guess the object.
+But beware!
+As the computer fails to guess, it gets smarter.
+The computer will save previous objects it tried to guess so it knows the next time the object comes up again!
+This app ultimately aims to apply the developer's knowledge on binary trees into practice.

 ## How To Install